Ratings: Robert Parker 92/100, Bettane & Desseauve 17.5/20, RVF 17/20, Guide Hachette 3*** (Exceptional Wine) + Coup de Coeur

 Nose

-notes of dark fruit (blackberry), spices, hints of vanilla, and a subtle woodiness
+notes of dark fruits (blackberry), spices, hints of vanilla, and a subtly balanced woodiness

 Palate